-This blog is intended to share the experiences and knowledge of Lync and peripheral Microsoft technologies to help IT managers, Administrators, and End-Users get the most out of Microsoft Lync, Office Communications Server, Office Communicator, and Office Live Meeting.
+This blog is intended to share the experiences and knowledge of Skype, Lync and peripheral Microsoft technologies to help IT managers, Administrators, and End-Users get the most out of Microsoft’s UC offerings.

 Habib Mankal is a technology professional with over 12 years of experience in the Information Technology and Telecommunications sector.
 He has a proven track record of successful server deployments, contact center architecture, team management, project planning, budgeting IT infrastructures, and supporting users.
 Habib’s systems engineering expertise and his advanced team and project management skills generate positive, productive outcomes.
 He currently holds an MCITP in Microsoft Lync Server 2010, Microsoft OCS 2007 R2, Microsoft UC Voice Certification and is currently completing his MCSE in Communications.